 For example, in the path /a/b, if /a is a mounted file system or volume, and /a/b designates a subdirectory in that file system: the entry /a/b/.pdf causes NetBackup to make a snapshot of the /a file system and to back up all pdf files in the /a/b directory.
 But, with an entry of / or //b, the backup may fail or have unpredictable results, because the wildcard corresponds to the mount point /a.
 Do not use a wildcard to represent all or part of a mount point.
 In another example, /a is a mounted file system which contains another mounted file system at /a/b/c (where c designates a second mount point).
 A Backup Selections entry of /a//c may fail or have unpredictable results, because a mount point follows the wildcard in the path.
-Information is available on the Cross mount points policy attribute.

 See "Snapshot tips" on page 72.